MinaProtocol/mina/rfcs/0042-networking-refactor.md

 // == describes a peer traversal algorithm for the helper to perform
 // == as when finding a successful response to an RPC query.

+// Alternative (safer) representations are possible, but this is
+// simplest to encode in the Cap'N Proto shared schema language.

 // Each node of the graph either allows any peer to query, or it
 // identifies a specific node to query.. type AbstractPeerType int